SyncfusionExamples/how-to-export-cellgrid-to-pdf/README.md

-# How to export UWP CellGrid to pdf
+# How to Export UWP CellGrid to PDF?

 This sample demonstrates how to export [UWP CellGrid](https://help.syncfusion.com/uwp/cellgrid/overview) (SfCellGrid) to PDF.